 Brown Sugar Sweet Potato Pie

-This post may contain affiliate links.
+Post may contain affiliate links.
 Read my disclosure policy.

-My Favorite Sweet Potato Pie Recipe
+Why You’ll Love This Sweet Potato Pie Recipe

 What is Better: Sweet Potato Pie or Pumpkin Pie?

 This is the ultimate Fall dessert debate isn’t it?
 If you ask me they are both must-make pies this time of year.
 Why not make a sweet potato pie and a pumpkin pie?
-Or if you want to mix things up slightly, you could make a Pumpkin Pie Cheesecake.
+Or if you want to mix things up slightly, you could make a pumpkin pie cheesecake.

 Ingredients for pie in bowls on a blue background.